 This is a visual based course and there are no required readings.

-However, students are encouraged to read an art history survey such as E.H.
+However, students are encouraged to read E.H.
 Gombrich's, The Story of Art, London: Phaidon Press, Ltd., 1995.
-The parts of this book that are specially recommended by the instructor are listed in the document Important Dates and Suggested Readings.
+The parts of this book that are especially recommended by the instructor are listed in the document Important Dates and Suggested Readings, which can be found on SuCourse.